angelotc/agentic-rec-sys/docs/NIPPONHOMES_API.md

 ### 1. Combined Recent Listing Activity From The Last 24 Hours

 Returns both new listings and price drops with the same fields.
 Use `category` to distinguish rows and `event_at` for the activity timestamp.
+Price drops only include listings discounted by more than 8%.

 ```http
 GET /api/listings/recent-activity?limit=50